deadduck-09/FireWalls/README.md

 Wallpapers optimized for:

-* Anime themes
+- Anime themes
-* Clean minimal homescreens
+- Clean home screens
-* Dark & aesthetic vibes
+- Dark & aesthetic vibes

 📁 Browse here → [Mobile Wallpapers](./Mobile)

 ---

-### ⚠️ About this collection

-This is my personal wallpaper collection that I’ve been curating over time.

-Some of these wallpapers come from different places across the internet and social platforms.

-If you’re the original artist and want credit or removal, feel free to reach out — I’ll fix it right away.

-Big respect to all the creators out there.
-I’m just collecting things I genuinely like.
+## 🌐 Explore Wallpapers Online

+If you want more wallpapers than what's in this repo (or just prefer a smoother UI), I built a web app for FireWalls.

+✨ Browse, preview, and discover wallpapers instantly
+📱 Works on mobile + desktop
+⚡ Faster updates than the repo

+👉 Open FireWalls Web App: https://your-web-app-link-here

 ---

+## ⚠️ About this collection

+This is a personal wallpaper collection curated over time.

+Some wallpapers come from various places across the internet and social platforms.

+If you're the original artist and want credit or removal, feel free to reach out — it will be handled quickly.

+Big respect to all creators.
+This repo is just a collection of things I genuinely like.

+---

 ## ⭐ Support

-If you found a wallpaper you liked, consider **starring the repo**.
+If you found something you like, consider starring the repo ⭐
-It helps more people discover cool wallpapers.
+It helps more people discover it.

-I'll organise the wallpapers into categories very soon ✌️
+More categories and organization coming soon ✌️